mcruas/python_utils/README.md

 Recommended Project Structure
 ===========================================================
-We recommend to keep Datasets available in central folders, produced project data in other folder and code in a Github project.
+We recommend to keep Datasets available in central folders, produced project data in other folder and codes in Github projects.
 We can see a scheme below:

 ```